twome/pinguno/roadmap.md

 ### NEEDED FOR PUBLIC RELEASE:

+- SECURITY: ensure that personal / config / gitignored files are not included in the build
+	- how to deal with .env?
+	- FAIRLY sure that .env values are "frozen" into the pkg build at build time
+	- to let the user use other env vars in perhaps a bundled zip; we can build the relative URL from `process.execPath`
-- sanitize child_process.spawn input properly (extremely important security)
+- SECURITY: sanitize child_process.spawn input properly (extremely important security)
 - remove all temporary / debug / dev comments etc
-- scour all personal information
+- PERSONAL: scour all personal information
 - helpful readme
 - test suite